Want to see dentists and services near you?

 A dentist in a white coat discusses an X-ray with a smiling patient in a dental chair.
 The patient, wrapped in a dental bib, looks attentive as they engage in conversation.

-It might be a good choice if:
+A dental implant might be a good choice if:

-• You’ve lost one or more teeth
+• one or more teeth are missing;

-• You’d prefer a long-lasting solution without daily fuss
+• you’d prefer a long-lasting solution without daily fuss.

 An illustration of a dental implant procedure, featuring a pink gum model with a silver implant and a white dental crown positioned above it.
 The image highlights dental restoration techniques for missing teeth.